Integrity Building Inspections

 Thank youGary Martin - Owner Integrity Building Inspections

 Our whole house inspection is a non-intrusive visual inspection of the house STRUCTURE inside and outside, ROOF, FOUNDATION, and a MECHANICAL INSPECTION which includes the HEATING, AIR CONDITIONING, PLUMBING, ELECTRICAL, and all BUILT IN APPLIANCES.
 This is a visual inspection by a TRAINED CERTIFIED INSPECTOR that follows industry standard methods and procedures.
 We inspect areas that are visibly accessible without damaging the house.
-A formal report is e-mailed after the inspection with digital pictures of all issues.
+A formal report is e-mailed after the inspection with digital pictures of significant issues.
 Our report is designed to help both you and your agent to determine which issues need to be listed on your unacceptable conditions as part of your contract for renegotiations.

 Most of our competitors have additional fees and costs that increase their inspection price: